 CRITERIA POINTS 1.
-LIHTC and HHFDC Resource Efficiency Project's total Federal tax credit requested and other permanent HHFDC financing/low-income rental unit ratio.
-0- 10 20 2.
+LIHTC and HHFDC Resource Efficiency.
+0-10 2.
 Overall project feasibility.
-0-2 3 0 3.
+0-23 3.
 The ratio of developer fee as a percentage of total project cost.
-0- 7 8 4.
+0-7 4.
 Project will be receiving project-based rental assistance subsidies for the first time.
-0- 7 8 5.
+0-7 5.
 State/Local Government Support.
-0- 6 8 6.
+0-6 6.
 Energy Efficient and Green Building.
-0- 4 8 7.
+0-4 7.
 Project location and market demand.
-0- 5 8 8.
+0-5 8.
 Developer experience.
-0- 7 8 9.
+0-7 9.
 Project will provide low-income units for a longer period than is required under Section 42 IRC.
-0- 8 6 10.
+0-8 10.
 Project will give preference to tenant populations.
-0- 2 6 11.
+0-2 11.
 Project serving tenants with special housing needs.
-0- 2 6 12.
-Project's federal tax credit/low-income rental unit ratio.
-0-4 1 2 3.
+0-2 12.
 Project will provide a greater percentage of low-income units than required under Section 42 IRC.
-0- 12 4 1 3 4.
+0-12 13.
 Project is participating with a local tax-exempt organization and is sponsored by a qualified non-profit, as defined in Section 42 IRC.
-0-3 15.
-Applicant demonstrates that all low-income units will be made available, through a process acceptable to HHFDC, to people on the waiting list for low-income public housing and/or to people who have successfully completed an acceptable transitional housing program and are ready to move into permanent rental housing.
-0 or 1 1 4 6.
+0-3 14.
 Projects offering tenants an opportunity for home ownership.
-0 or 1 1 5 7.
+0 or 1 15.
 Project is located in qualified census tract, the development of which contributes to a concerted community revitalization plan as determined by HHFDC.
-0 or 2 4 1 6 8.
+0 or 2 16.
 Historic Nature.
 0 or 1 17.
 Waiver of Qualified Contract 20

-Refer to narrative section for more details.
+\ Refer to narrative section for more details.